It's important to take care of your breast pump. With the correct care, it can last

 use for your type of pump.

-Some women prefer to sterilize their pump parts in microwave bags or bottle sterilizers
+Some people prefer to sterilize their pump parts in microwave bags or bottle sterilizers

 used for steaming.
 If you do this, only use approved bags for sanitizing pump parts.